microsoft/DroneRescue/README.md

 ## Hands on Lab

 ### Run the Airsim simulator
-1. Double click `<your user home>\Documents\AirSimRescue\run.bat` to start our custom drone rescue landscape.
+1. Double click `<your user home>\Documents\AirSimRescue\run.bat` to start the AirsimServer with our custom drone rescue landscape.
 Make sure to click **No** when prompted to use car simulation to start quadrotor simulation.

    NOTE: if you want to explore the area manually, you can select **Yes** to drive a vehicle around the area; simply restart AirSim to change back to the drone.